-FTP (file transfer protocol) is used to transfer files over Internet connections, for example when using Active Club Managerʼs image library.
+FTP (file transfer protocol) is used to transfer files over Internet connections, for example when using Active Managerʼs image library.

 To enable FTP traffic in Windows 7 and 8: